jrobind/soccer.js/README.md

 ### Sort

-If for any reason you need to re-sort the table, then the ```sort()``` method will do just that.
+If, for any reason you need to re-sort the table, then the ```sort()``` method will do just that.
 The method will also return a sorted league array:

 ```js
 soccer.sort();